-The 2018 conference will discuss such topics as preparing for MTG and EPS-SG, atmospheric chemistry monitoring and applications, and climate and ocean monitoring.
+The 2018 conference discussed such topics as preparing for MTG and EPS-SG, atmospheric chemistry monitoring and applications, and climate and ocean monitoring.
 The conference location also lends itself to discussions on the topics of observations for the Baltic Basin, as well as Arctic monitoring and applications.

-1) Current and future meteorological satellite systems and data access
+Session 1 - Current and future meteorological satellite systems and data access

-2) Preparing for MTG and EPS-SG
+SESSION 2 - Preparing for MTG and EPS-SG

-3) Nowcasting and high-resolution numerical weather prediction: observational input and the integration challenge
+SESSION 3 - Nowcasting and high-resolution numerical weather prediction: observational input and the integration challenge

-4) Observations for the Baltic Basin
+SESSION 4 - Observations for the Baltic Basin

-5) Arctic monitoring and applications
+SESSION 5 - Arctic monitoring and applications

-6) Atmospheric chemistry and composition monitoring and applications
+SESSION 6 - Atmospheric chemistry and composition monitoring and applications

-7) Monitoring climate and the oceans
+SESSION 7 - Monitoring climate and the oceans